 If production companies consistently use the key figures determined to optimize their production lines, workflows and processes, experience has shown that these companies benefit from this decision in several ways:

 Companies with a high OEE produce more efficiently than their competitors.
 They can provide more products of competitive quality at comparable costs and therefore have cost advantages that they can pass on to their customers.
-This in turn strengthens their own competitive position on the market.
+This in turn strengthens their own competitive position on the market.- Sustainable Production

 The higher the Overall Equipment Effectiveness, the more efficient a company's entire production is.
 This also includes factors such as energy consumption, CO2 emissions and the use or waste of resources.